-Chef Joe was on hand during the last big disaster to strike the area -- the ice storm in
+Chef Joe was on hand during the last big disaster to strike the area -- the ice

 As luck would have it, the school had just received a food delivery late last week, in anticipation of the coming school year, so while supplies were slow to arrive following Sunday's storm, there were meals available.

 He started the week serving typical food the school students would be eating, but since then he's tried to expand the menu wherever possible, especially as donations from the community continue to come in.

 "He's also doing ziti and a baked mac and cheese," McCarthy said.
 "He's trying to go above and beyond hotdogs.
 His staff is trying to put together decent, quality meals."

 Wilmington Town Manager Fred Ventresco said Chef Joe's meals have been a real treat and a nice break from all that has been happening over the past few days.

 "It's some of the best food in town," he said.
 "You wouldn't know it was a crisis by the food.
 We are glad to have him."